Jessi Combs, "fastest woman on four wheels," dies during land speed-record attempt

 Racer, TV personality, and certified bad-ass car builder Jessi Combs died driving a jet-powered car Tuesday in a land speed-record attempt.
-The accident took place in the Alvord Desert held near Fields, Oregon.
-Combs was 36.
+The accident took place in the Alvord Desert near Fields, Oregon.
+Combs was 39.

 According to Jalopnik, Combs crashed during a speed-record attempt, which followed a 483-mph shakedown run that ended prematurely in 2018.
-Combs was no stranger to high-speed runs, having earned the title of "fastest woman on four wheels" after topping 398 mph at the same event back in 2013.
+Combs was no stranger to high-speed runs, having earned the title of "fastest woman on four wheels" after topping 398 mph in the same car, North American Eagle Supersonic Speed Challenger, back in 2013.

 The incident was first reported by local Oregon media late Tuesday and was confirmed by Combs' teammate, Terry Madden, on Instagram Wednesday morning.
 Details of the incident remain sketchy, and Madden encouraged people to ignore media reports for the time being.